Is Switching from QWERTY to Colemak-DHk Worth It?

 Colemak-DHk is for people who specifically want the older published DHk variant instead of flattening every DH-style board into the newer standard mapping.

-Colemak-DHk makes the most sense when you already type enough each day to notice friction, and you are willing to practice deliberately instead of expecting the new layout to feel natural in a weekend.
+Colemak-DHk makes the most sense when you already type enough each day to notice friction, and you are willing to practice deliberately rather than expecting the new layout to feel natural within a week.
+If that description fits, the switch is worth considering seriously — and SureTyping's Colemak-DHk layout hub is the right place to start evaluating it with real lessons before you commit.

-- Good fit: people ready to build a real Colemak-DHk practice path.
+- Good fit: people ready to commit to a structured Colemak-DHk practice path over several weeks.

-- Bad fit: people who want instant speed gains without a retraining period.
+- Bad fit: people who want instant speed gains without accepting a retraining period.

-- Best move: keep the switch attached to a repeatable lesson and testing routine.
+- Best move: attach the switch to a repeatable lesson and review routine from day one.

 Colemak-DHk is most useful when you specifically want the older published DHk variant, where k stays on the home row and m stays on the bottom row, instead of the newer standard DH map.